open-gitops/documents/LANDSCAPE/COMPARISONS/ARGOCD-FLUX/index.md

 # Continuous Deployment on Kubernetes: What’s the Difference Between Argo CD and FluxCD

-## by: X with guidance from the GitOps Working Group

 If you’ve heard of GitOps and its benefits, you may have come across two open source projects in the Cloud Native Computing Foundation: Argo CD and FluxCD.
 Members of these projects are involved in the CNCF’s OpenGitOps initiative, and both are incubating projects.
 With GitOps, you increase reliability and velocity, lower downtime, and can enjoy other benefits through key GitOps capabilities such as reconciliation.